ESPYs 2018: Aly Raisman among athletes to be recognized

 RELATED: Danica Patrick makes ESPYs history as first woman to host

-Gold medalist Aly Raisman is a group of brave women who will be recognized at the ESPYs with the Arthur Ashe Courage Award for coming forward with Larry Nassar's sexual abuse.
+Gold medalist Aly Raisman is among a group of brave women who will be recognized at the ESPYs with the Arthur Ashe Courage Award for coming forward with Larry Nassar's sexual abuse.

 Nearly 140 athletes will take the stage with Raisman who led the charge against Nassar, creating what will likely be one of the most powerful moments in the award show's history.
 "I think everyone deserves to be heard.
 It doesn't matter if you're an Olympic athlete or an actress in Hollywood.
 We are all human," Raisman said.